Introduction

 RAID logs and templates

-Utilise spreadsheets or specialised templates to track and manage RAID elements.
-These tools provide a structured format for recording and updating information throughout the project lifecycle.
+RAID logs are simple tools that can be created using spreadsheets or specialised templates.
+They provide a structured format for recording and updating RAID elements throughout the project lifecycle.

 Software solutions for RAID management

-Many project management tools offer integrated RAID functionality.
-These solutions can streamline the analysis process and facilitate real-time collaboration among team members.
+Many project management tools offer integrated RAID functionality, which can help streamline the analysis process and facilitate real-time collaboration among team members.

 Best practices for ongoing RAID monitoring